• Skip to primary navigation

 • Brush 1 tablespoon olive oil on the flesh side.

-• Preheat air fryer to 380°F for 23 minutes.
-When hot place the squash cut side don and cook for 20 to 23 minutes, (depending on the size) until tender (a knife can easily pierce into the flesh).
+• Preheat air fryer to 380°F. When hot, place the squash cut side down and cook for 20 to 23 minutes, or until tender (a knife can easily pierce into the flesh).

-• Carefully turn the squash over with tongs and brush with the glaze.
+• Carefully flip the hot squash over with tongs and brush with the glaze.

 Notes

-Air Fryer size – We used a 6 quart Instant vortex and was able to fit a 2 and half pound one comfortably without overlapping.
-If using a large vegetable or a smaller air fryer, then cook in batches.
+Air Fryer size - I used a 6-quart Instant vortex air fryer and could fit a 21/2 pound squash comfortably without overlapping.
+If using a large vegetable or a smaller air fryer, cook in batches.

 Nutrition